VirgilSecurity/chat-back4app-android/README.md

 - Sign up for a [Virgil Security account][_virgil_account] (we’ll create the app later)
 - You’ll need [Android Studio][_android_studio] for the coding work, we used 3.0.1.

-## Let’s set up the Back4app messenger app
+## Let’s set up E3Kit Back4App Kotlin Demo

 ### 1) Import Project in Android Studio